 "What's flying?" giggled Dovan, obviously embarrassed at being spoken to by a Sapiens.
 Pranxas laughed "Very funny, Sapiens."

 Harley turned and spoke quietly to Orville "Have you seen any birds since we've arrived?
-It's obvious there's too much radiation in the atmosphere for the birds to survive.
+It's obvious there's too much radiation in the atmosphere for the birds to survive."

 "Good lord," shouted Harley stepping back "what are they up to now?"

-As he'd been speaking, Pranxas had fallen to the ground chanting the holy word "radiation"; Orville and Harley had to laugh at the irony."
+As he'd been speaking, Pranxas had fallen to the ground chanting the holy word "radiation"; Orville and Harley had to laugh at the irony.

 The party then formed for the hunt.
 Apparently when they had been out looking for edible plants, one of Pranxas' assistants had been spreading the news of the Sapiens' hunt.
 By the time they had returned, everybody in the village wanted to go on the hunt.
-They watched as Pranxas had a hard time trying top control who was on the hunt, or more especially those who weren't.
+They watched as Pranxas had a hard time trying to control who was allowed on the hunt, or more especially those who weren't.
 Eventually the party moved off with a much-rested Harley, grateful for the petty squabbling as it enabled him to sleep.

 "When the two venerable Sapiens arrived, I was in great favour with the elders, but after a while some of the elders began to comment on how ineffectual the Sapiens looked," Pranxas informed both Orville and Harley expecting some form of angry response from his deity. ""Where was the Radiation they were supposed to control?" some elders asked of me," Pranxas reported "All they have is their little gadgets at their side."